jabrealmoe/agileplace/README.md

-# Welcome to automation for AgilePlace
+# Welcome to Automation for AgilePlace

 This repo represents starter code for a CLI application that can interact with Planview Agileplace using the V2 REST API